 What can I expect during the homebuying process?

-Your real estate agent can help you through each stage of the homebuying process.
+Your home mortgage consultant and real estate agent can help you through each stage of the homebuying process.

 As you go through the process it’s a good idea to have a preapproval for maximum leverage.